"Poetry is a practice

 seek that which the ancients sought."

-In the mid-'90s, I encountered my root teacher in "seeking that which the ancients sought" -- a woman named Darion Kuma Gracen, a soul-guide and teacher, who embodied a mountains-and-forests, Nature-focused form of practice.
-She too felt a deep bond with Bashō, along with other poets whom she would introduce me to over the years such as the Hermit of Xiangshan (Bai Juyi), Wang Wei, Ryōkan the Hermit, Grandmother Lotus Moon (Otagaki Rengetsu), Sister Kago no Chiyo (Chiyo-ni), and Santōka the Wanderer.
+My ongoing venture in Nature-oriented creative spirituality ("spiritual poetics") experienced a quantum leap when I encountered my "root teacher" in "seeking that which the ancients sought" -- a woman named Darion Gracen, a soul-guide and teacher of Lowland Scots background, who embodied a mountains-and-forests-oriented form of contemplative and creative spiritual practice.
+She too felt a deep bond with the bardic mysteries as well as to Bashō, along with other hermit-poets whom she would introduce me to over the years such as the Hermit of Xiangshan (Bai Juyi), Wang Wei, Ryōkan the Hermit, Grandmother Lotus Moon (Otagaki Rengetsu), Sister Kago no Chiyo (Chiyo-ni), and Santōka the Wanderer.

-For these poets, and a long line of other artist-meditators going all the way back to ancient China, the journey of poetry wasn't only about "literature."
-Their poems are a visible manifestation of something that preceded the writing --- a contemplative way of life, one path of many for 'realizing the Way' (道).
+For these poets, and a long line of other artist-meditators, the journey of poetry wasn't only about "literature."
+Their poems are a visible manifestation of something that preceded the writing --- a contemplative way of life rooted in Nature and the mystery of being; one path of many for 'realizing the Way' (道).

-Kuma called our practice-path by a specific term: "Wayfaring."
+My teacher called our practice-path by a specific term: "Wayfaring."
 Unlike a pilgrimage where there are set and known locations, Wayfaring is, in many respects, a journey of no-arrival.
-It is an ever-deepening process of self-cultivation, inner transformation, communion with Nature, and creative expression that continues to dwell at the heart of my life today.
+Whether drawing inspiration from "The Valley Spirit" of the Tao or from the flowing spirit of the Awen, Wayfaring is an ever-deepening process of self-cultivation, inner transformation, communion with Nature, and creative expression that continues to dwell at the heart of my life today. - Hawk